RickyBhatti/MessageAnnouncer/README.md

 ## Performance
 ![](https://i.imgur.com/j5ktrt0.png)

-Message Announcer is very lightweight, and will not cause any performance issues for you.
+Message Announcer is a very lightweight resource, and will not cause any performance issues for you.

 ## Contributions
 If you've found a bug, you can go ahead and create an [issue](https://github.com/RickyBGamez/MessageAnnouncer/issues).